 Best Ohio Race Discrimination Attorney Answer: How did equal protection for African Americans start in the United States?
 How far rights extend for Black employees today?
 What kind of attorney do I need to work if I’m discriminated against at work because of my race?

-Black History Month is so important to us, at the Spitz Law Firm, because if it weren’t for the trail blazers of the Civil Rights Movement, our attorneys wouldn’t be able to put their passion into practice every day.
+Black History Month is so important to us, at Spitz, The Employee’s Law Firm, because if it weren’t for the trail blazers of the Civil Rights Movement, our attorneys wouldn’t be able to put their passion into practice every day.

 Even though we, as a nation, still have a long way to go to achieve true equality for all, there are some particularly amazing accomplishments that have been made thus far.
 There are many, many important historical events and cases that lead us, as a nation, to a more perfect union.
 However, for the purposes of this blog, our race discrimination lawyers will discuss our favorite events, historical figures, and cases.
 To truly appreciate how far we’ve come as a nation and legal society, it’s important to go all the way back to 1857.